yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-quickstart/qs-explore.md

     (4 rows)
     ```

-Create a new table and an index to avoid table scans and sorts.
+#### Create a new table and an index to avoid table scans and sorts

 1. Create a table with randomly generated rows.